ls2716/django_website_framework/content/user_registration/README.md

 1.3 Update the 'templates/users_app/register.html' file to fill app_name and page name values.

-1.3 In the urls.py file in the <project_name>/<project_name> directory, add a path ro the register page and import the views of the users_app:
+1.4 In the urls.py file in the <project_name>/<project_name> directory, add an include to the urls.py file of the users_app.
+The prefix for the users_app should be 'accounts/' as it is good for SEO of the page.

 ```python
 import users_app.views as user_views # added line